crashoverride777/swifty-ads/README.md

 v 3.1.2

-- Added the ability to resize your views for banner ads
+- Added the ability to use automatically created iAd banners which will resize your views

 v 3.1.1